 Information for student workers (including co-op)

-*Despite the university’s restriction on travel, I have assessed the risk and still want to travel out of province for my spring 2020 work term.
+Despite the university’s restriction on travel, I have assessed the risk and still want to travel out of province for my work term.
 What are the implications?

-I have confirmed an out-of-province work term for spring 2020.
+I have confirmed an out-of-province work term.
 Will I still be able to start this work term on time?

-Would it be possible to start my work term remotely should the travel restrictions continue into the spring 2020 semester?
+Would it be possible to start my work term remotely should the travel restrictions continue?

 Discuss this option with your employer and your co-op office.

 I have signed a contract with my work term employer for my work placement.
 Can I withdraw my acceptance of an employer’s offer if I am unable to travel or feel nervous about travel?